lucasjacklucas/lucasjacklucas.github.io/publications.md

 ## Articles

+### 2024

+-  F.Bar, J.Doe: Effects of having a placeholder of a name
+-  S.Holmes, J.Watson: Consequences of living with a sociopath in London

+### 2023

-1. F.Bar, J.Doe: Effects of having a placeholder of a name
+-  F.Bar, J.Doe: Effects of having a placeholder of a name
-2. S.Holmes, J.Watson: Consequences of living with a sociopath in London
+-  S.Holmes, J.Watson: Consequences of living with a sociopath in London